Structured vs. unstructured data: which one is better for SEO?

 Let’s get started.

-What is Structured Data for SEO?
+What Is Structured Data for SEO?

 Here is an example of the schema used to structure the unstructured web page data: